-WBAI FALL DRIVE PREMIUMS CURATED BY STATE OF THE ARTS NY
+EXPERIENCES CURATED BY STATE OF THE ARTS NYC

 Listen to interviews straight from Pacifica’s Archives — Hear the viewpoints of Black Panthers leaders.
 Learn their perspectives and then see the 50th anniversary exhibition Black Power! at the Schomburg Center for Research in Black Culture.
-Understand the political, cultural and artistic stories behind this controversial time period.
-Led by Host & Producer Savona Bailey-McClain of the new radio show State of the Arts NYC on Saturday, November 2nd at 2 p.m.
+Understand the political, cultural and artistic stories behind this controversial time period through the end of December, 2017

 “Hailed by the New York Times, Time Out, NYDaily News”

 Special Audio & Schomburg Center Tour Package $150

 Dig it: The Black Panthers / interviewed by Bill Schechner

 Commentary by Black Panthers / Kathleen Cleaver